FlipStylez/ls-365-npa/RULES.md

    1. Don't attack or scout our ALLIES and their FARMS ANYWHERE.

    2. Don't attack or scout [TOP15](./TOP15.md) alliance member if he placed on GREEN ZONE.
-Don't attack or scout their farms in GREEN ZONE if they placed near their hives.
+Don't attack or scout their [FARMS](./FARMS15.md) in GREEN ZONE if they placed near their hives.

    3. Don't attack or scout [TOP15](./TOP15.md) in DESERT if you placed on GREEN ZONE.